-Land eligible for Wetland Reserve Easements includes farmed or converted wetlands that have been previously altered for agricultural production that can be successfully and costeffectively restored.
+Land eligible for Wetland Reserve Easements includes farmed or converted wetlands that have been previously altered for agricultural production that can be successfully and cost-effectively restored.
 NRCS will prioritize applications based on the easement's potential for improving water quality and protecting and enhancing habitat for migratory birds and other wildlife.
-To enroll land through Wetland Reserve Easements, NRCS enters into purchase agreements with eligible private landowners or American Indian tribes.
-NRCS and the landowner work together to develop and implement a wetland reserve plan to guide the restoration easement process.
-This plan restores, enhances, and protects the wetland's functions and values.
+NRCS enters into purchase agreements with eligible private landowners or American Indian tribes to enroll land in Wetland Reserve Easements.
+NRCS and the landowner work together to develop and implement a wetland reserve plan to restore, enhance and protect the wetland's functions and values.